How to file a criminal complaint so that it can be dealt with

 How and where can I file a criminal complaint?

-You can file a criminal complaint at any department of the Police of the Czech Republic or at the prosecutor’s office.
-There is no fee, so you do not pay any fees for filing it.
+You can file a criminal complaint at any Police Department or prosecutor’s office.
+There is no charge, so you do not pay any fees for filing it.

 In fact, it is possible to submit it: